telerik/xaml-docs/controls/radautocompletebox/styles-and-templates/customizing-boxes-itemtemplate.md

 ---
 title: Customizing the BoxesItemTemplate
 page_title: Customizing the BoxesItemTemplate
-description: Check our &quot;Customizing the BoxesItemTemplate&quot; documentation article for the RadAutoCompleteBox WPF control.
+description: Check our &quot;Customizing the BoxesItemTemplate&quot; documentation article for the RadAutoCompleteBox {{ site.framework_name }} control.
 slug: radautocompletebox-customizing-boxes-itemtemplate
 tags: customizing,the,boxesitemtemplate
 published: True